juarez9j/juarez9j/README.md

 I enjoy using Clod Technologies like Google Cloud - Firebase, AWS or MS Azure.
 My speciality: Integration of APIs, platforms and processes. <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> .

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Software Engineer, contributing to lead and planning web projects that take the company to a new level and give it a competitive advantage.

 - :zap: In my free time, I like learn about DevOps Role and Project management.